awslabs/multi-model-server/model-archiver/README.md

 **3. Prepare your model custom service code**

-You can implement your own model customer service code as model archive entry point.
+You can implement your own model customer service code with a model archive entry point.
 Here we are going to use the MXNet vision service `model_service_template`.
 This template is one of several provided with MMS.
 Download the template and place it in your `squeezenet` folder.